proofgov/sharepoint-ruby/.github/pull_request_template.md

 2. any environment variables that need to be added (share via keeper!
 Not here!)
 3. any commands to be run in rails console

+If deploying a new version:
+1. Build your new version (in bash console).
+   `gem build proof-sharepoint-ruby.gemspec`
+2. Publish the gem (in bash)
+   `gem push proof-sharepoint-ruby-x.x.x.gem`
+   > delete the *.gem file afterwards.

 Reminder that deploy instructions are [here](https://github.com/proofgov/proofgov/wiki/Devops-Deploy-steps)